 Our Solutions: Continuous Monitoring System and Portable Gas Analyzer

-Gasmet manufactures portable FTIR gas analyzers and stationary FTIR emissions monitoring systems for chemicals industry.
-An FTIR analyzer works by simultaneously scanning an entire infrared spectrum.
+Gasmet manufactures portable FTIR gas analyzers and stationary FTIR emissions monitoring systems.
+An FTIR analyzer works by simultaneously scanning the entire infrared spectrum.
 Our Calcmet software then calculates the concentrations of each gas in the sample based on the characteristic absorption.
 All the gases in the sample can be measured simultaneously because the entire infrared spectrum is scanned at once.
 This allows for very quick multicomponent measurements and for compensation for any cross-interference.

-- The Continuous Emissions Monitoring System CEMS II e offers TÜV and MCERTS certified solution (QAL1) for a wide range of demanding emission monitoring applications.
+The Continuous Emissions Monitoring System CEMS II e can be used on the process side to monitor the untreated raw gases, as well as to monitor the flue gas emissions at the stack.
+It offers TÜV and MCERTS certified solution (QAL1) for a wide range of demanding emission monitoring applications.
 The CEMS II e system utilizes Fourier Transform Infrared Spectroscopy FTIR technology.

 Why choose Gasmet as your emissions monitoring partner?